 Simon Ganahl heads the project Campus Medius and wrote all the texts on this website.
 He researches and teaches as a literature and media scholar with a focus on digital humanities at the Universities of Vienna, Liechtenstein, and Vorarlberg.
 After studies in liberal arts and social sciences in Vienna, Hamburg, and Zurich, he obtained PhD degrees in communication science (2009) and in German philology (2012) at the University of Vienna.
 In 2012/13 he was a visiting researcher in the School of Media Studies at The New School in New York and in 2016 a visiting lecturer in the Center for Digital Humanities at the University of California, Los Angeles (UCLA).
 He is also cofounder and managing editor of the peer-reviewed, open-access journal Genealogy+Critique.
 His research work has received several awards and grants (e.g., APART from the Austrian Academy of Sciences and Schrödinger from the Austrian Science Fund).
 Selected publications: Campus Medius: Digital Mapping in Cultural and Media Studies (transcript 2022); Karl Kraus-Handbuch: Leben – Werk – Wirkung (ed. with Katharina Prager, Metzler 2022); Karl Kraus und Peter Altenberg: Eine Typologie moderner Haltungen (Konstanz University Press 2015).

 Darius Daftary programmed the front end of Campus Medius 1.0 (2014) in AngularJS and Leaflet.
 He has many years of experience as a leading software engineer in New York's digital economy and also teaches web development at university level.
 He studied Spanish at Washington University in St. Louis.

 Andreas Krimbacher developed the software for Campus Medius 2.0 (2021).
 He employed only open-source technologies and has made the project code available at GitHub.
 The website's front end was programmed in Angular and Mapbox GL JS, the back end in Django using a PostgreSQL database.
-He studied geomatics engineering at the University of Graz (BA, 2012) and the ETH Zurich (MSc, 2014).
-Since 2015 he has been working at the Austrian Zentralanstalt für Meteorologie und Geodynamik (ZAMG) as a software developer and system architect.
-Since 2020 he has also been tech lead (CTO) of the start-up company nexyo.
+He studied geomatics engineering at Graz University of Technology (BSc, 2012) and the ETH Zurich (MSc, 2014).
+From 2014 to 2021 he worked at GeoSphere Austria as a software developer and system architect.
+Since 2020 he has been tech lead (CTO) of the start-up company nexyo.